 Proof: My Tweet

-I wrote that tweet back in March at the start of lockdown, where my family was celebrating having a few weeks off from their jobs working at school.
+I wrote that tweet back in March at the start of lockdown.
+My family was celebrating having a few weeks off from their jobs working at school.
 Their reaction rubbed me up the wrong way, with phrases like “Imagine if you were a school kid, how amazing would corona be?”, inferring that ‘summer off feeling’ to be the same as a pandemic shutting their place of work.
 While that mentality held true for a week or two, a month into lockdown, they hated it.
 They wanted to be back in the swing of things.
 Their days lacked a cause and although wages were still coming in, there was nowhere open to spend it.

 Living with regrets